BOBO1997/osp_solutions/README.md

 Please see the [README.md](https://github.com/BOBO1997/osp_solutions/blob/main/experiments/README.md) in the [experiments](https://github.com/BOBO1997/osp_solutions/tree/main/experiments) directory.

-## To re-execute the programs or to check of previous results
+## To re-execute the programs or to check previous results

 Please see the [README.md](https://github.com/BOBO1997/osp_solutions/blob/main/solutions/README.md) in the [solutions](https://github.com/BOBO1997/osp_solutions/tree/main/solutions) directory.
 The files in [solutions](https://github.com/BOBO1997/osp_solutions/tree/main/solutions) are the source of the table of results from the real quantum backedn in [report.pdf](https://github.com/BOBO1997/osp_solutions/blob/main/report.pdf).